willthames/ansible-review/README.md

 git ls-files | xargs ansible-review -s "bare words are deprecated for with_items"
 ```

-you can see the name of the standards being checked for each different file by running
+You can see the name of the standards being checked for each different file by running
 `ansible-review` with the `-v` option.